 By "styling," I don't mean that I pull out heat tools and hair spray.
 Not even close.
 Sometimes it's as simple as stashing a cute and convenient hair accessory in my beach bag or plaiting my hair post-swim.
 The key to a perfect summer hairstyle, I've found, is simplicity—something that has an effortless and fun-loving Mamma Mia! vibe but still keeps my hair secured up and off of my face.

 Let's start with one that's almost too easy.
 While your hair is still a tad damp, wrap it up in a messy, looped topknot.
 Instead of securing it with a traditional hair tie, opt for a brightly colored scrunchie.
-This Solid and Striped Scrunchie ($10) comes in multiple colors and patterns that match some of the brand's most popular swimsuits.
+This Solid and Striped Scrunchie ($26 for a set of 6) comes in multiple colors and patterns that match some of the brand's most popular swimsuits.
 Don't worry about getting it just right.
 The whole point is that it looks messy and undone.

 Speaking of hair accessories, take inspiration from Stephanie Liu Hjelmeseth of the blog Honey & Silk, and pin half of your hair back with a single hair clip.
 It's quick, easy, and simple, yet it looks romantic and refined.
 Head over to her page to see the exact one she used.
 We like using Madewell's Chunky Circle Hair Clip ($13).

 Sometimes the perfect beach-to-brunch hairstyle is as simple as a traditional three-strand plait.
 Add a headband (like this fresh linen one) if you please, or wear as is.
 Just don't forget to run a little of Ouai Hair Oil ($28) through your mid-lengths and ends before beginning the braid.
 It will give it a glossy shine while it nourishes dry, sun-damaged hair.